resslerruntime/overledger-sdk-javascript/examples/balances-query/README.md

 The script has a section at the beginning where a couple of variables need to be initialised.
 First, set a mappId and BPI key.
 Then you can just run:

 ```
-node get-balances.js
+node balances-query.js
 ```

 This will return the balances for the addresses declared.
-At the moment, getting the balance on Bitcoin is not supported.